Aaron-Bopp/TIM/30_Topics/32_Terms/In what way are human's equal.md

 > ![[books_Sapiens#^297681741]]

-Even [[The Founding Fathers]] acknowledged this, only claiming that all *men* are equal:
+Despite modern [[Conservatism|Conservatives]] insistence on the prescience of [[The Founding Fathers]], they acknowledged this, only claiming that all *men* are equal:
-[[Most rights were denied to Americans at its founding]] They would have claimed that this equivalency (and non-white and non-men's unequivalency) to be a result of the 'natural law'.
+[[Most rights were denied to Americans at its founding]] They would have claimed that this equivalency (and non-white and non-men's inequivalence) to be a result of the 'natural law'.
-This natural law imbues so some sort of essense.
+This [[natural law]] imbues so some sort of essence.

 - [[Oppressors invent reasoning for their oppression]]
 - [[What maintains our social order]]